swr06/Candela/README.md

 # Known Issues
 - Volumetrics prone to light leaking
-- Small temporal artifacts on disocclusions
+- Temporal/Spatial artifacts or noise on aggressive movement or disocclusions

 # Planned
 - Transparent Shadows